 With a medical exam and blood/urine analysis in the picture, along with reports from the MIB and Prescription database, an applicant can be offered the lowest possible rates available as long as they are in excellent health and comfortably within the limits of the insurer’s height and weight guidelines.

-Fortunately, over the past decade, more life insurance providers have begun offering life insurance plans that do not require a medical exam.
+Fortunately, over the past decade, more life insurance providers have begun offering life insurance without a medical exam.
 Although it may seem strange to eliminate the best route to acquire an accurate depiction of your overall health, many insurers are choosing to shift away from using medical exams.

 Additionally, providers save money and generate more business by eliminating the medical exams associated with purchasing life insurance.
 Normally, the insurance company pays for an applicant’s medical exam.
 Therefore, by eliminating the medical exam, the cost of underwriting is reduced.
 This is actually great for business too because those not wanting to be hassled with a medical exam are more likely to apply for coverage.